18F/acq-tech-presentations/tech-theory-time/virtual-machines/vm-presentation.md

 As far as the second application can tell, it's using the hardware directly, but in fact, the first application is managing how it uses the hardware.
 The first application has created .highlight[virtual hardware].

+???
+The second application think it's looking at actual hardware.
+It's...  almost as described.
+In fact, the second application is looking at another application that is mediating its view of the hardware.

 --
 count: false